Posts Tagged ‘just cool’

 VIDEO - VSCO Film Overview

 In the past I have done a couple posts concerning the Visual Supply Co.
-VSCO Film preset package for Lightroom.
+VSCO Film preset package for Lightroom (here and here).
 As you may know, I snapped up this package pretty quickly and have been using it for a couple months.
 I have never bought a preset package before and to this day, VSCO Film is the only preset package I own.
 There is a big reason for this.
 Included today is our first video, and I decided to tackle and overview of VSCO Film.
-Jump inside to see our first (low-budget) video and learn a little more about VSCO Film.

 Elise - Real Film vs. VSCO Film